What is Drawing?

 - Be patient!
 You might feel silly and want to laugh.
 It’s ok to laugh.
 But the more you laugh, probably the less you’ll draw.
 Let the laughs go, and then just relax and try to be patient.
 Sort of like meditation.

-- Don’t push the pencil.
+- Don’t push the pastel.
 Sooner or later it will just start to move “by itself”.
-Let the pencil do it’s thing for a while.
+Let the pastel do it’s thing for a while.

 Your Blog Post